mgainer126/foodiofare/README.md

 # foodiofare

+About
+One summer day, in the heat of a global pandemic my kids ask "can we go to the ice cream truck today daddy?".
+In a cautious tone I anticipate repercussions of a unempathetic response.
+I explain "we don't know where it is going to be today, maybe if we are lucky it comes down our street today".

+From there the concept of FoodioFare was born.
+There are mobile food vendors that are in the hunt for locations where they think their customer will be.
+There are customers who want to know where their favorite food vendor is today.
+FoodioFare is meant to bridge that gap by proving the ability for vendors to easily update their location so that the can be found by hungry customers.

+Mobile vendors are operated by those with a passion for their food, and a drive to share their culinary experience with others.
+Why not try something new, and possibly open yourself up to a completely new taste experience.

 Installation Using Terminal

 Note: Before you start, you will require a googlemaps API key that is used in the class component page CustVendorSearch.
 To acquire a googlemaps API, see the following link for futher information.  https://developers.google.com/maps/gmp-get-started?hl=en